leogx9r/DiscordCrypt/README.md

 It achieves this by using [multiple levels of encryption](https://en.wikipedia.org/wiki/Multiple_encryption) using well known ciphers to ensure only the people you want to read your messages can read them and no one else.

-The source code is public and licensed under the [**MIT License**](LICENSE) so feel free to have a look or modify it as you see fit!
+The source code is free and completely open source and licensed under the [**MIT License**](LICENSE) so feel free to have a look or modify it as you see fit!

 If you'd like an in-depth explanation of its inner workings, [click here](TECHNICALITIES.md).

 Contributions are welcome!
 Be sure to read [our guidelines](CONTRIBUTING.md) before submitting your changes.

-Also, while this project is licensed under the MIT, if you feel generous and wish to buy us coffee, We'll happily accept.
+Also, while this project is licensed under the MIT, if you feel generous and wish to buy the creators coffee, we'll happily accept.

 | **Name**               | **Address**                                                                                        |